keerthi5465/Fine-Tune-Llama2/README.md

-Fine-Tuning Llama 2 on Google Colab Using PEFT and QLoRA This guide walks through fine-tuning the Llama 2 model using the parameter-efficient fine-tuning (PEFT) techniques, specifically LoRA and QLoRA, on a Google Colab instance.
+Fine-Tuning Llama 2 on Google Colab Using PEFT and QLoRA This guide walks through fine-tuning the Llama 2 model using parameter-efficient fine-tuning (PEFT) techniques, specifically LoRA and QLoRA, on a Google Colab instance.
 Due to limited VRAM in free Colab sessions, we’ll use 4-bit precision for training to make the process feasible.

 Requirements
 Ensure the following libraries are installed: